Moving Between Schools

 - Middle school to upper school

-Hints for you to help your child/ young person settle into their new school
+Hints for you to help your child or young person settle into their new school

-It maybe that your child or young person to is a little worried, or excited, by the prospect of a move to a new school.
-They can see how other children or young people of a similar age feel and ask questions on 'Ask Sam' - the advise page for Childline.
+It maybe that your child or young person is also a little worried, or excited, by the prospect of a move to a new school.
+They can see how other children or young people of a similar age feel.
+Ask questions on 'Ask Sam', the advise page for Childline.